Two iconic WWII RAF aircraft have been revealed for the RAF Museum Cosford Restoration Centre open week

 more like this

-Three crew members died, two survived and became prisoners of war and the aircraft suffered significant damage.
+In this particular Hampden, three crew members died, two survived and became prisoners of war and the aircraft suffered significant damage.
 Now the rare British twin-engine medium bomber they flew in that fateful night is being slowly and lovingly brought back to life.

 The aircraft now has all four fuselage components fully assembled, attached and painted in its original 144 Squadron colour scheme, together with the original serial number.

 Since it was last on public view some 12 months ago, restoration on the badly damaged airframe has progressed significantly and the unmistakable Hampden silhouette can now be seen.
 Damage to the tailboom was structurally too much to repair and a new tail was built in-house.
 Within the last few weeks this newly constructed section has been painted by the Museum’s Surface Finish Technician and attached to the original rear fuselage.

 As well as the bullet damage the stricken bomber endured across its fuselage at the hands of Luftwaffe night fighters, visitors are able to see the cramped conditions the five man crews endured inside one of the RAF’s early bombers of World War Two.